 Hyde Park Angels, a leading early-stage investment company, takes a 70/30 approach to working and learning in its intern and fellowship programs.
 That means 70% of participants’ time is spent on projects, while 30% is spent in informational meetings, educational workshops, reading books, and assisting in a wide variety of other areas.

 With these opportunities for learning and development beyond a specific skill set, the company has experienced greater performance, engagement, and innovation.5

 Generalists, like all employees, thrive when they have a chance to do what they do best.
-When leaders understand the unique talents and experience their generalist employees bring to work, they can help them capitalize on those skills, find more success, and build stronger connections.
+When leaders understand the unique talents and experience their generalist employees bring to work, they can help them capitalise on those skills, find more success, and build stronger connections.

 Start by asking generalist employees what their strengths are and give them projects that allow them to use those skills.
 Connect them with other departments or peers who can leverage their strengths.
 When generalists have projects that challenge them, connect new ideas, and work across disciplines, their probability of producing great work increases 322%.
-They’re also 98% more likely to feel connected to teams, 102% more likely to feel connected to leaders, and 110% more likely to feel connected to their organization.
+They’re also 98% more likely to feel connected to teams, 102% more likely to feel connected to leaders, and 110% more likely to feel connected to their organisation.

 Gunpei Yokoi, inventor of the Nintendo Game Boy, wasn’t a strong electrical engineer with up-to-the-minute technology skills.

 Instead, he worked as a machine maintenance worker at the company (which made playing cards at the time) and used his diverse strengths to combine various technologies in new ways.

 His creativity, lateral thinking, and broader knowledge of technology led him to devise the Game Boy, which quickly became an international success.6